 type of via exposed only on one side of the PCB

 One method to manufacture a blind via can be by depth controlled drilling.
-A second method can be by sequential lamination of minimum 2 half-stacks.32
+A second method can be by sequential lamination of minimum 2 half-stacks.
+See Figure 3-2.

 bondply